-(1) [Sales] Recommendations and sales of annuities made in compliance with [FINRA requirements pertaining to suitability and supervision of annuity transactions] comparable standards and the provisions of subdivision [(2)] (3) of this subsection shall satisfy the requirements under sections 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of Connecticut State Agencies.
+(1) [Sales] Recommendations and sales of annuities made in compliance with [FINRA requirements pertaining to suitability and supervision of annuity transactions] comparable standards and the provisions of subdivision (2) of this subsection shall satisfy the requirements under sections 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of Connecticut State Agencies.
 This subsection applies to [FINRA broker-dealer] all recommendations and sales of variable annuities and fixed annuities [if the suitability and supervision is similar to those applied to variable annuity sales] made by financial professionals in compliance with business rules, controls and procedures that satisfy a comparable standard even if such standard would not otherwise apply to the product or recommendation at issue.
-However, nothing in this subsection shall limit the commissioner's ability to investigate and enforce the provisions of sections 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of

-Connecticut State Agencies[, including the conducting of investigations].
+However, nothing in this subsection shall limit the commissioner's ability to investigate and enforce the provisions of sections 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of Connecticut State Agencies[, including the conducting of investigations].

-(2) Nothing in subdivision (1) of this subsection shall limit the insurer's obligation to comply with subdivision (1) of subsection (c) of this section, although the insurer may base its analysis on information received from either the financial professional or the entity supervising the financial professional.
+(2) Nothing in subdivision (1) of this subsection shall limit the insurer's obligation to comply with section 38a-432a-5(c)(1) of the Regulations of Connecticut State Agencies, although the insurer may base its analysis on information received from either the financial professional or the entity supervising the financial professional.